 Of note, proton will be excluded if patients are enrolled in a federally funded, multi-organizational, randomized control clinical trial.

 In addition to proton therapy, the following radiation modalities will also be included in the RO Model: 3-dimensional conformal radiotherapy (3DCRT), intensity-modulated radiotherapy (IMRT), stereotactic radiosurgery (SRS), stereotactic body radiotherapy (SBRT), and image-guided radiation therapy (IGRT).

 Which radiation therapy modalities are excluded from the model?

-In the CY 2022 OPPS/ASC proposed rule, CMS also excluded brachytherapy from the model to ensure that providers wouldn't be incentivized to forego brachytherapy in situations when a combination of both brachytherapy and EBRT is clinically indicated.
+In the CY 2022 OPPS/ASC final rule, CMS also excluded brachytherapy from the model to ensure that providers wouldn't be incentivized to forego brachytherapy in situations when a combination of both brachytherapy and EBRT is clinically indicated.